sayolove/ngu-guide/src/content/docs/en/chapters/chapter-6.md

 - The first HackDay is done after Typo snipe, CBlock 4, and having at least 50 R3 Power
 - Utilizing Hack Days can make the game feel slower in the time before each Hack Day, especially if you compare to players that aren’t doing Hack Days and run Hacks casually.
 Each Hack Day provides a dramatic increase for almost every feature, which will propel you past any players that aren’t doing Hack Days that were passing you before because the Hack gains you obtained from doing Hack Days will surpass the levels they got casually.
 - Hack Days require planning in Gear Optimizer to get the most out of each Hack Day
-- See Appendix: Hackday Planning Guide for a guide on how to plan a Hack Day
+- See [Guide: Hackday Planning Guide](/en/guides/hackday) for a guide on how to plan a Hack Day
 - Note: Delta potions / Advance don’t work offline, so avoid going offline during Hack Days
 - If you need to go offline, you should extend your Hack Days to utilize the full delta pot